-Contact Type

 CALL 211 or 1-401-444-0600

-ТТҮ 711
+TTY 711

-This number is for people who have hearing or speaking problems.
-You must have special telephone equipment to call it.

-WRITE 50 Valley Street

-Providence, RI 02909
+WRITE 50 Valley Street Providence, RI 02909

 WEBSITE www.uwri.org

 Chapter 3: Using the plan's coverage for your health care and other covered services

 This chapter has specific terms and rules you need to know to get health care and other covered services with Neighborhood INTEGRITY.
 It also tells you about your care manager, how to get care from different kinds of providers and under certain special circumstances (including from out-of-network providers or pharmacies), what to do when you are billed directly for services covered by our plan, and the rules for owning Durable Medical Equipment (DME).
 Key terms and their definitions appear in alphabetical order in the last chapter of the Member Handbook.